T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 I heard that.

 4. Waterproof boots.
-You definitely need a good pair thanks to mud, uneven terrain as well as briar and bramble bushes.
+You definitely need a good pair thanks to mud, uneven terrain as well as briers and bramble bushes.

-Doesn't she look great, and ready for anything?
+Doesn’t she look great, and ready for just about anything that comes her way?

 I personally couldn't tell a Black walnut tree from an old Oak, but my mom can spot one based on the design of the bark.